ray-project/ray/doc/source/ray-air/trainers.rst

 and performant distributed data ingestion.
 Also, Trainers can be composed with :class:`Tuners <ray.tune.Tuner>` for distributed hyperparameter tuning.

-After executing training, Trainers output the trained model in the form of a :class:`Checkpoint <ray.air.checkpoint.Checkpoint>`, which can be used for batch or online prediction inference.
+After executing training, Trainers output the trained model in the form of a :class:`Checkpoint <ray.train.Checkpoint>`, which can be used for batch or online prediction inference.

 There are three broad categories of Trainers that AIR offers: